The Cannery

 Minimum Wager: $5 sports.

-Other Notes: The Cannery is probably not the best place to see the big games, but decent for a lazy Saturday.
+Other Notes: The Cannery is probably not the best place to see the big games.
+It's not comfy and it's too big for its amenities.

-Number of Tables: Twelve tables, and a ton of space for them.
+Number of Tables: Eleven tables, and a ton of space for them.
 Half or fewer are usually in use, unless it's tourney time.

-Comfort of Chairs: The chairs are average, but what's more comfortable is the waiting area with the leather sofa and the magazines to sit back and read.
+Comfort of Chairs: The chairs are below average, but what's more comfortable is the waiting area with the leather sofa.
 That's why we'd come all the way out here.

 Closed Room or Open to Casino?
-You'd be hard pressed to find a more closed room.
-The room is its own space down a hall, and not exactlly easy to find.
+It's open to the hallway and it is its own space.
+Being down a hall, the poker room is not exactlly easy to find.

 Game Spreads and Limits: $2-$4 and $3-$6 Hold 'em in limit and $1-$2 no-limit flavors.